incountry/sdk-nodejs/README.md

 #### Logging

-By default SDK outputs logs into `console` in JSON format.
-You can override this behavior passing logger object as a Storage constructor parameter.
-Logger object must look like the following:
+By default, the SDK outputs logs into `console` in JSON format.
+You can override this behavior by passing the logger object as a Storage constructor parameter.
+The logger object must correspond to the following structure:

 ```typescript
 // Custom logger must implement `write` method